Last Updated on September 29, 2024 by Bonnie

 Our original Great Lakes national parks itinerary had us continuing on to Voyageurs National Park before turning south to head back home.
 Unfortunately, as we prepared to leave Grand Portage, we realized that somewhere along the way we obtained some fairly significant damage to the camper.
 Grudgingly, we had to abort the rest of our plans and head straight to a repair shop in Duluth.

-Our plan was to spend 5 nights at Voyageurs Sunrise Resort, which would give us 4 days to explore the park.
+We were supposed to spend 5 nights at Voyageurs Sunrise Resort, which would give us 4 days to explore the park.
 Then, we’d head to Town & Country Campground near Minneapolis.
-From Minneapolis, we planned to visit the Mississippi National River & Recreation Area and the St. Croix National Scenic River.
+From Minneapolis, we planned to visit the Mississippi National River and Recreation Area and the St. Croix National Scenic Riverway.

 Final Thoughts on our Great Lakes National Parks Itinerary